Emergency Information in Atlanta, GA

 - Place the tooth back into the socket if possible, being careful not to touch the root.

 - If you cannot put the tooth back into the socket, store it in a container of milk or saline and bring it to our office immediately.
 Alternatively, you can tuck the tooth into your cheek to keep it moist, but be careful not to accidentally swallow it.

 Unfortunately, orthodontic emergencies happen when you least expect it.
 Fortunately, the board-certified orthodontists at Patel & Womble Orthodontics are always ready to help.
 Contact our McDonough or Norcross, GA office near Atlanta right away.
-Dental financing for your orthodontic emergency treatment is easy with CareCredit® and OrthoFi.
+Dental financing for your orthodontic emergency treatment is easy with CareCredit®.